davidmshore/InvestingEssentials/docs/resources/main.md

 For a dedicated free mobile reading app with excellent text-to-speech, Reader by ElevenLabs is a powerful app that offers a variety of high quality AI voices to read any document or book that has been downloaded to a device in a compatible format.
 It is available for [Android](https://play.google.com/store/apps/details?id=io.elevenlabs.readerapp&hl=en-US) and [iOS](https://apps.apple.com/us/app/reader-by-elevenlabs/id6479373050).

+[Blinkist](https://www.blinkist.com/) is one of the most practical tools since it offers a broad range of AI summarized book titles in text or audio formats, but it comes at a premium.

 Financial topics can be dry reading.
 The right author and style of book can make the big difference between a book you stay interested in versus one that will primarily be used for reference.
 The more you build your foundational understanding, the easier listening will become without the need for things like charts and tables to visualize concepts for you, which can actually make listening to financial books more difficult for novice investors.
 ## Comprehensive Financial Resources
 - AI Chatbots